SCHEDULE

 Code Reading exercise (in groups) and follow-up discussion

-(Simplified COMP 150 code: PercolationApp, SlowPercolationController, completed VerticalPercolator)
+(Simplified COMP 150 code: PercolationApp, SlowPercolationController, completed VerticalPercolator.
+Pair up people who didn't take 150 with people who did.)

 Study the Syllabus, especially the sections on Attendance, Assignments, and Collaboration and the Honor System.
 (Syllabus quiz on Friday.)